t’s a case of slowly, slowly, don’t catch the virus as Monday brought a brand new set of lockdown lifts.

 In the meantime, our roving photographer John McGowan caught a lot of very happy Greystonians soaking up that newfound freedom…

 Full John McGowan hi-res gallery – free to download – right here.
-You can check out what Greystones has to offer right about here, and the daily Covid-19 figures from April 2020 to today right here.
+You can check out the daily Covid-19 figures from April 2020 to today right here.